 So what are we human beings doing that has created our waste problem?
 We produce, consume and throw away too much stuff.
-On average, a U.S. citizen generates one million pounds of materials per year, enough to fill 63,000 garbage trucks, which dump this stuff into nearly 2,000 landfills in the U.S. alone.
-An even bigger problem is that a large percentage of this waste that covers our land inevitably blows and washes into the sea, from where it is distributed into each and every ecosystem on Earth.
+According to the Environmental Protection Agency, in 2015, U.S. citizens generated 262 million tons of waste.
+That’s 4.5 pounds of waste per person per day or 1635 pounds per year.
+The recycling rate was at 34.7%.
+The remaining materials were incinerated, which allows for energy recovery, or dumped into over 3,000 U.S. landfills.
+Globally, a big problem of landfills is that a large percentage of this waste inevitably blows and washes into the sea, from where it is distributed into each and every ecosystem on Earth.

 From an absolute point of view, our “outputs” will surely be broken down and digested eventually.
 New life forms like fungi and bacteria may evolve that specialize in feeding on our various chemically engineered waste products that are currently littering and poisoning the world.

 However, if we hope to preserve and continue to enjoy the beauty and miraculous self-regulation of our local and planetary ecosystems, we have to adopt a relative point of view and recognize that existing life forms are incapable of digesting our massive amount of output fast enough.
 Our output is waste, because we are overwhelming other life forms with it.
 Often overwhelming means killing – poisoning, choking, starving, depriving of territory.